edxmorgan/uvms_simlab/README.md

 # uvms_simlab

-**uvms_simlab** extends [uvms-simulator](https://github.com/edxmorgan/uvms-simulator) by adding PS4 joystick support for teleoperation as well as capabilities for executing coverage plans in simulation or on real hardware.
+**uvms_simlab** extends [uvms-simulator](https://github.com/edxmorgan/uvms-simulator) by adding PS4 joystick support for teleoperation as well as capabilities for executing coverage plans and interactive control via markers in simulation or on real hardware.

 ---